poism/potime/README.md

 # potime
-A simple bash CLI timer that logs tasks to a timeclock file.
+A simple bash CLI task timer that notifies, plays sounds and logs tasks to a timeclock file for processing with tools such as hledger.

 ## Installation